zed-mob/pwapp/README.md

 school-website

 ### Composer
 Yii2 uses [Composer](https://getcomposer.org/), a dependency manager, to manage all packages required to run a web application.
-In this regard, we are adding a container to hold this tool.

-A **vendor** directory is not included in the application's version control because all packages must be installed via Composer at runtime.
-When all containers have finished initialization, open a docker console and access your **app** directory then run these commands to install dependencies:
+A **vendor** directory is not included in the application's version control because all packages must be installed via Composer.
+To install open a console and access your **app** directory then run these commands to install dependencies:

 ```
 sudo run composer global require "fxp/composer-asset-plugin:^1.2.0"